-Affordable Wasp Nest Removal Toronto.
+Local & Affordable Wasp Nest Removal in Toronto, Ontario.
 Wasps, bees and hornets may be native and important components of local ecosystems, but they sure aren’t very much fun to live around.
 While you should always solicit professional assistance when trying to evict these stinging insects, you can do a few things to help discourage their presence and make it easier to keep your yard free of these infuriating insects.

-Employ the following five tips and suggestions to keep the bees at bay:
+Employ the following five tips and suggestions to keep the wasps & bees at bay:

 1. Remove the Pollen-Producing Plants in Your Yard